Revisiting leptonic nonunitarity: Formalism

-which are measures of the non-unitarity of the LMM.
+which are measures of the nonunitarity of the LMM.
 Throughout this work we assume that the LMM is a submatrix of a larger unitary matrix.
 That is,

-The normalization factors and non-closure factors are not independent; in particular, using the Cauchy-Schwartz inequality on the vectors of the full extended mixing matrix, one can derive the following relations,
+The normalization factors and nonclosure factors are not independent; in particular, using the Cauchy-Schwarz inequality on the vectors of the full extended mixing matrix, one can derive the following relations,

-This implies that any non-unitarity exhibited in non-closure factors must be accompanied by non-unitarity in normalization factors of at least the same magnitude.
+This implies that any nonunitarity exhibited in nonclosure factors must be accompanied by nonunitarity in normalization factors of at least the same magnitude.